 The policy status card will indicate whether your policy is in one of three states: Testing, On, or Off.

-Testing: This section shows the number of days your policy has been in test mode, which means it's looking for policy matches based on the conditions you set but is not generating alerts or user notifications.
-We'll provide a recommendation when it's a good time to turn your policy on.
+Testing: This section shows the number of days your policy has been in test mode, which means it's looking for policy matches based on the conditions you set but isn't generating alerts or user notifications.
+We'll provide a recommendation when it's a good time to turn on your policy.
 You can turn it on anytime by selecting the Turn on policy button on this card.

 On: When your policy is on, the status card displays metrics that highlight when corrective action has occurred after a policy matches generate alerts and user notifications.

 User actions taken: This metric shows the number of remediation actions taken by users when prompted from a notification email out of the total number of notifications sent.
 For example, 8/10 would represent that out of 10 user notifications sent, users performed a remediation action in 8 instances.